Strategy Guide

 When it applies

-Commonly on 8×8 and larger puzzles after a handful of queens are placed.
-The hint system surfaces these as messages like “The blue region’s queen must be in row 3.”
+Commonly on 8x8 and larger puzzles after a handful of queens are placed.
+The hint system shows these as messages like "The blue region must use row 3."

 Intermediate Techniques

-Two deductions that appear once queens have filled in the easy constraints, especially on 9×9 and 10×10 boards.
+Two deductions that appear once queens have filled in the simpler rules, especially on 9x9 and 10x10 boards.

 Intermediate